Nausea Control Training for Childhood Leukemia

 The trial does not specify if you need to stop taking your current medications, but it does mention that participants should not be planned to receive certain types of chemotherapy or corticosteroids during the study period.

-What data supports the effectiveness of the treatment Bright IDEAS for controlling nausea in children with leukemia?
+What evidence suggests that the Bright Ideas - CIN Training is effective for controlling nausea in children with leukemia?

 Lee Dupuis, PhD